georgedonnelly/georgedonnelly/README.md

 ## 🛠️ Tech Stack
 🦀 **Blockchain**: Rust (Solana), Solidity (EVM), Move, CashScript
 🖥️ **Frontend**: TypeScript, React, Next.js, Solid.js, Astro.js, Tailwind, ShadCN
-⚙️ **Backend**: Node.js, Express, Ruby on Rails, Prisma, PostgreSQL
+⚙️ **Backend**: Node.js, Express, Ruby on Rails, Prisma, PostgreSQL, MariaDB
 📦 **DevOps**: Docker, Podman, Kubernetes, AWS, Cloudflare, Vercel, Supabase

 I've got a lot more than this but this is the stack I've been using lately.
 Always open to learning new tools.